Good design puts

 We offer the focus and communication of a small studio with the rigor and quality of a professional architectural practice.
 We listen closely, design intentionally, and guide you through the process with clarity and care.
 Our goal is to create spaces that feel honest, warm, and deeply personal; places that grow with you, support you, and reflect the life you want to live.

-That dream we called our dacha.
+We called this goal our dacha.
 It became the idea that guided our personal philosophy about what a home could be.

 We've worked on everything from small remodels to ground-up houses in places that required careful thinking; steep sites, tight lots, remote land, neighborhoods with history.
 The scale changes project to project.
 What doesn't change is the approach: we start with how you live, not with what we think looks good.